paweljanicki/nft-marketplace/README.md

 ### Development Setup Instructions:

+#### Hardhat - smart contracts

+1. `cd hardhat` - go to hardhat directory
+2. run `npm ci`
+3. copy `hardhat/.env.example` into `hardhat/.env` and add environment variables
+4. start local network, run `npm run node` - keep it running while you work
+5. compile and deploy contracts, run `npm run reset:local` or use individual npm scripts
+6. copy the deployed contracts addresses and use them in you backend and web environment variables
+7. you can deploy contracts to other networks, make sure to add them to `hardhat/hardhat.config.ts`.
+There are already npm scripts for deploying to Base Sepolia, `npm run deploy:factory:base && npm run deploy:auction:base`

+#### Backend - indexer

+1. `cd backend` - go to backend directory
+2. run `npm ci`
+3. copy `backend/.env.example` into `backend/.env` and add environment variables
+4. run `npm run dev` to start the indexer locally

+#### Backend - Supabase

-1. `cd` into each directory, and run `npm ci`
+1. copy `backend/supabase/.env.example` into `backend/supabase/.env` and add environment variables
-2. create `.env` (or `.env.local`) file in each directory by copying `.env.example` from the respective directory, renaming it and adding required environment variables (You can leave out smart contract addresses for now, as they will be deployed in later steps)
-3. For supabase setup you need to create your own supabase project and link it to `backend` directory, using supabase CLI.
-Refer to supabase CLI documentation
-4. After linking supabase project, create `.env` file in `/backend/supabase` directory, by coping `.env.example` and supplying it with real values
+2. install Supabase CLI and login to Supabase
+3. To run supabase database and edge functions locally refer to Supabase CLI.
+However for simplicity I recommend deploying:
+4. run `npm run functions:push-secrets` to push environment variables to be used by Supabase functions
-5. You can deploy supabase functions by running `npm run functions:deploy` in `/backend` directory
+5. run `npm run functions:deploy` to deploy Supabase edge functions
-6. To setup your Supabase Postgres database, use `/backend/supabase/schema.sql`
-7. To deploy your own smart contract `cd hardhat` and use npm scripts.
-If you want to deploy to Base Sepolia use `npm run deploy:factory:base` and `npm run deploy:auction:base`
-8. After deployed NFTFactory and EnglishAuction smart contracts (e.g. by running commands in the step above), you can add them to `.env` in `/backend` and `.env.local` in `/web` directory
+6. To setup your Supabase Postgres database, use `/backend/supabase/schema.sql`.
+When using hosted Supabase instance, the easiest way to set it up is to copy the SQL and run it into SQL editor in your Supabase project dashboard.
+Alternatively refer to Supabase CLI documentation to run it from the CLI

+#### Web - dApp

+1. `cd web` - go to web directory
+2. run `npm ci`
+3. copy `web/.env.local.example` into `web/.env.local` and environment variables
+4. run `npm run contracts:generate` to generate ABIs and hooks based on smart contracts from the hardhat project
+5. run `npm run dev` to start development server

 ### Start development environment